PinewoodPip/epip/docs/index.md

 - Filtering out individual types of messages, by right-clicking the UI to open a context menu.
 - Certain messages have been reworded for clarity and can now "merge" into a single line if they happen in quick succession, improving readability.
-- You clear the log from its context menu.
+- You can clear the log from its context menu.

 ![Combat log filters.](img/showcase/combat_log.png)

-!!! warning ""
-    Combat log improvements are currently only available while playing in English.

 ### World Tooltips
 The item tooltips that are displayed by holding ++lalt++ by default have received many options to improve their usability: